cloudinary-training/cld-advanced-concepts/user-upload-workflow/remote-functions/README.md

 # Custom Fn
 For this example, we are writing a custom function using the imagemagick library.
 See [Cloudinary documentation](https://cloudinary.com/documentation/custom_functions#remote_functions) for more information.

+<div style="height:100px;color:red;font-size:3rem;">2023 Attention</div>

+## New Code and Location for Remote Function Example

+In the example demonstrated in the Advanced Concepts course, we used the imagemangick package in a Node.js Express server to implement the remote function.
+The function get the local date and time of the caller and writes it as a text overlay on the image sent to it.
+The remote function was deloyed to Heroku.
+The Heroku account has been shut down.

+The remote function has been reimplemented as a serverless function using the Sharp package.
+You'll find the code and instructions for how to call the remote function API and how to create a URL that uses the remote function in a Cloudinary transformation.

+Look here to see the new implementation: [https://github.com/cloudinary-training/cld-serverless-remote-function](https://github.com/cloudinary-training/cld-serverless-remote-function)

 ## Run this app locally
 ```
 cd user-upload-workflow/remote-function